-The harmful effects of human litter and waste on wildlife in the marine and estuarine environments are recognised as a Key Threatening Process to biodiversity under Federal and State legislation.
+The harmful effects of human litter and waste on wildlife in the marine and estuarine environments are recognised as a Key Threatening Process to biodiversity under federal and state legislation.
 The ingestion of or entanglement in debris such as plastic litter can cause injury and a slow and painful death for wildlife.

-To combat litter at Badu Mangroves, sign up for Clean Up Program session and assist Park Rangers in collecting litter.
+To combat litter at Badu Mangroves, sign up for a Clean Up Program session and assist Park Rangers in collecting litter.

 To combat litter at Haslam’s Creek Flats, join War on Waste- Newington and Wentworth Point community group alongside the Authority to pick up litter.

 More than 300 hours were donated by volunteers to these combined clean-up events over 2019-20!
 The Authority greatly appreciates the commitment shown by volunteers and will continue to facilitate these clean up events into the future.

 As a resident of Sydney Olympic Park you can help to reduce the amount of rubbish created each day through simple actions such as choosing the re-usable option:

 For re-usable products check out the ranges conveniently available at online stores!